 The Golden Age of Detective Fiction

-The Golden Age of detective fiction is defined by the interwar period, with most books written in the 1920s and 1930s.
+The Golden Age of classic detective fiction is defined by the interwar period, with most books written in the UK and the US in the 1920s and 1930s.

 The formation of The Detection Club falls into this era, and whodunnits, locked-room mysteries, and books inviting the reader to solve the puzzle alongside the detective became very popular.
 Agatha Christie remains the world's bestselling author to this day, and the popularity of many of her contemporaries is evident in the many re-issues of golden age titles in recent years.